aws-samples/aws-modernization-with-immuta/content/04_Data_Policy/_index.en.md

-The CDO wants to know if Owen can create a Data Policy so that Manny and Anne are not able to see the Credit Card Number?
+The CDO wants to know if Owen can create a Data Policy so that Anne is not able to see the Credit Card Number, but Manny can see them.
+Also, Analysts have a Country attribute which specifies which countries they can see data for.

+How can Immuta enforce these policies?
 Let's find out...

 In this module you will:

 - Login to Immuta as **Owen** and inspect the existing Attribute Names and values

-- Use the Attributes to Create a "**Global Data Policy**" that carefullly controls how Manny and Anne see the credit card transactions
+- Use the Attributes to Create a "**Global Data Policy**" that carefullly controls how Manny and Anne see the credit card transaction data.

 - Login to Immuta as **Anne** and **Manny** and confirm policy behavior